PREM3112/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the standard Libraries.
+<li>STEP 1:Import the standard Libraries.</li>

-2.Set variables for assigning dataset values.
+<li>STEP 2:Set variables for assigning dataset values.</li>

-3.Import linear regression from sklearn.
+<li>STEP 3:Import linear regression from sklearn.</li>

-4.Assign the points for representing in the graph
+<li>STEP 4:Assign the points for representing in the graph</li>

-5.Predict the regression for marks by using the representation of the graph.
+<li>STEP 5:Predict the regression for marks by using the representation of the graph.

-6.Compare the graphs and hence we obtained the linear regression for the given datas.
+STEP 6:Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:
 ```